JeremyGrosser/picolua/README.md

 The `bootsel()` function will reset the chip for reflashing as if you'd held down the BOOTSEL button.

+## Notes

+The lua-5.4.6 distribution is copied from the release source tarball with the following modifications:
+- Added src/CMakeLists.txt, which lists all of the .c files except lua.c and luac.c
+- Changed `LUA_32BITS` to `1` in luaconf.h

 ## References

 - [Getting Started with Raspberry Pi Pico](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf)